SMSF Bare Trusts: A Complete Guide

 Legal Structure of a Bare Trust

-A bare trust arrangement typically involves:
+A bare trust arrangement typically involves the following parties and documents:

-- SMSF Trustee – Holds beneficial ownership of the asset and manages the SMSF.
+- SMSF Trustee: Holds beneficial ownership of the asset and manages the SMSF

-- Bare Trustee – Holds legal title to the asset and acts only on the SMSF trustee’s instructions.
+- Bare Trustee: Holds legal title to the asset and acts only on the SMSF trustee's instructions

-- Trust Deed – Outlines the terms of the bare trust and is essential for legal compliance.
+- Trust Deed: Outlines the terms of the bare trust and is essential for legal compliance

-- Loan Agreement – Establishes the borrowing terms under the LRBA.
+- Loan Agreement: Establishes the borrowing terms under the LRBA

-- Property Contract – Names the bare trustee as the purchaser of the property.
+- Property Contract: Names the bare trustee as the purchaser of the property

 The bare trustee is often a separate company established specifically for this role.
 This separation ensures compliance and avoids conflicts of interest.